IntelLabsEurope/infrastructure-repository/README.md

 X-OCCI-Attribute: occi.epa.pop.lat=37.9997104  X-OCCI-Attribute: occi.epa.pop.lon=23.8168182'
 ```

-To see the list of PoPs navigate to:
+To see the list of available PoPs navigate to:
 ```
 http://<MIDDLEWARE_IP>:<MIDDLEWARE_PORT>/pop/
 ```